 force, and the Pauli exclusion principle, which forces the two protons to have anti-aligned

 spins and gives the diproton a negative binding energy.(3)"

 I claim that the absence of bound di-protons (pp) and di-neutrons (nn)

-(shown by "not allowed signs" in the nuclide table, above) calls for ideas about
+(shown by question marks in the nuclide table, above) calls for ideas about

 the nuclear strong interaction to be replaced by a construct that is consistent with